 Instructions

-- Using a very sharp knife, cut the corn cobs very carefully into about 4 pieces each.
-Each piece should be about 1 to 1.5-inches wide.
-Dry the corn off very well with paper towels.4 ears sweet corn on the cob
+- Cut the corn.
+Using a sharp knife, carefully cut each ear of corn into 4 pieces, about 1 to 1½ inches wide.
+Pat the pieces very dry with paper towels.4 ears sweet corn on the cob

-- Combine the sugar, Cajun seasoning, kosher salt, garlic powder, onion powder, oregano, thyme, smoked paprika, red pepper flakes and black pepper.
-Sprinkle into melted butter and stir to combine.
-Taste, and adjust seasonings if desired.16 tablespoons unsalted butter, 2-3 teaspoons sugar, 2 teaspoons Cajun seasoning, 1 - 1.5 teaspoons kosher salt, 1 teaspoon onion powder, 1 teaspoon garlic powder, 1 teaspoon thyme, 1 teaspoon oregano, ½ teaspoon black pepper, ½ teaspoon red pepper flakes, ½ teaspoon smoked paprika
+- Make the Cajun butter sauce.
+Melt the butter and pour into a large bowl.
+Add the Cajun seasoning, sugar, salt, garlic powder, onion powder, oregano, thyme, smoked paprika, black pepper, and red pepper flakes.
+Stir to combine.
+Taste and adjust seasoning if needed.¾ cup unsalted butter, 2-3 teaspoons sugar, 2 teaspoons Cajun seasoning, 1 - 1½ teaspoons kosher salt, 1 teaspoon onion powder, 1 teaspoon garlic powder, 1 teaspoon thyme, 1 teaspoon oregano, ½ teaspoon black pepper, ½ teaspoon red pepper flakes, ½ teaspoon smoked paprika

 Save This Recipe! 💌